screetsec/LALIN/README.md

 ## :scroll: Changelog
 Lalin gets updated weekly with new features, improvements and bugfixes.
-Be sure to check out the [Changelog] and Read CHANGELOG.txt
+Be sure to check out the [Changelog]

 ## :book: How it works